-Every Bluetooth mesh message carries a time-to-live (TTL) counter, which defines how many times the message can be relayed before it expires.
+Every Bluetooth mesh message carries a time-to-live (TTL) counter, which defines the number of times the message can be relayed before it expires.
 TTL is decremented by one upon reception and the message is relayed if its TTL is still nonzero.
 The TTL counter is used to prevent the Bluetooth mesh messages from living forever in the network and improve the network performance.
 Messages can also be sent with TTL value 0, which means they are not relayed at all but effectively only live over a single hop.

-Relaying feature is optional
+Relaying Feature is Optional

-Figure 5: Bluetooth mesh relaying
+Figure 5: Bluetooth mesh Relaying

-As the mesh advertisement bearer is inherently unreliable and messages can be lost for example due to RF interference, the Bluetooth mesh network layer implements a network level retransmit feature.
+Because the mesh advertisement bearer is inherently unreliable and messages can be lost for example due to RF interference, the Bluetooth mesh network layer implements a network level retransmit feature.
 The network transmit count only affects messages originating from a node; there is a separate configuration option for relayed messages.
 The messages are sent using the same sequence number, so at the receiving end the duplicates are dropped because of the message cache.

 The transmit count is configurable between 1 and 8 transmissions per network PDU.
 The network transmit interval defines the delay between the consecutive network PDU transmissions in steps on 10 milliseconds.
-In addition the Bluetooth mesh specification requires that every network transmit interval is perturbed by a random 0 to 10 millisecond delay, so the minimum transmit interval is in the range of 10-20ms.
+In addition, the Bluetooth mesh specification requires that every network transmit interval is perturbed by a random 0 to 10 millisecond delay, so the minimum transmit interval is in the range of 10-20 ms.

-Figure 6: Network level re-transmit
+Figure 6: Network Level Re-Transmit

 Relay Retransmit Count and Retransmit Interval

-The network level relay retransmit allows the Bluetooth mesh nodes with relay feature relay the messages they receive multiple times instead of just sending them once.
+The network level relay retransmit allows the Bluetooth mesh nodes with relay feature to relay the messages they receive multiple times instead of just sending them once.
 The retransmit count is configurable in a mesh node from 0 to 7 retransmissions.
-The interval parameter is defined the same way as in the network transmit case.
+The interval parameter is defined the same way as in the network transmit use case.